Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 What is the connection between Axamer Lizum and Muttereralm?

 Axamer Lizum and Muttereralm are two separate ski areas on neighbouring peaks above Innsbruck.
-They're not lift-linked, but they share the same mountain range and are only a short drive apart.
-Axamer Lizum is the larger and higher area (40km, up to 2,340m) with Olympic pedigree and serious freeride terrain.
-Muttereralm is smaller and family-focused (16.5km, up to 1,887m) with certified children's facilities.
-Together they provide a complementary pair that works well for mixed-ability groups and families.
-Both are covered by the SKI plus CITY Pass.
+They aren't lift-linked, but they sit in the same mountains and are only a short drive apart.
+Axamer Lizum is the larger, higher area (40km of terrain, up to 2,340m), with Olympic pedigree and serious freeride.
+Muttereralm is smaller and family-focused (16.5km, up to 1,804m), with certified children's facilities.
+Between them, they make a complementary pair that suits mixed-ability groups and families.

-The SKI plus CITY Pass Stubai Innsbruck is a multi-resort lift pass covering 12 ski areas between the Stubai Valley and Innsbruck, including both Axamer Lizum and Muttereralm.
-It also includes access to city attractions (Alpenzoo, Bergisel Ski Jump, museums) and free public transport.
-It's an excellent option for anyone wanting to combine skiing at multiple resorts with time in Innsbruck.
-Multi-day passes provide the best value.
+The Ski Plus City Pass is a multi-resort lift pass covering 12 ski areas between the Stubai Valley and Innsbruck, including both Axamer Lizum and Muttereralm.
+It also includes city attractions, the Alpenzoo, Bergisel Ski Jump, and museums among them, plus public transport.
+For anyone wanting to combine skiing across several resorts with time in Innsbruck, it's the obvious choice, and day, multi-day, and family versions are available.

 What is the Olympic heritage at Axamer Lizum?